 Taking photographs of official buildings, government and military installations and other sensitive facilities, or in the vicinity of these places, may result in problems with authorities or even detention.

 It is illegal to preach religions other than Islam and to import religious materials other than those relating to Islam.
-Several individuals have been expelled from the kingdom for carrying such items and preaching other religions.
+A number of individuals have been deported from Morocco for carrying such items and preaching other religions.